GK Chronicle GK Chronicle

 Article 153 talks about office of the Governor.
 All the Executive authority of a state shall be vested in the hands of Governor under Article 154.
 The State Executive shall consist of Governor, Chief Minister and Council of Ministers and Advocate General.

-The main role of Governor of state is that he is the Executive head of the State.
+The main role of Governor of state is that he is the Executive head of the state.
 In addition to executive powers, he also has legislative, financial as well as judicial powers.

 • He is the one who appoints the Chief Minister and other ministers in the state.
 He appoints the Electoral Officers in the state and Advocate General of the state.